appcd-dev/stackgen.nvim/README.md

 All `stackgen.nvim` functions are wrapped in `vim` commands for easy access, tab completion, and key mappings.

+- `:StackGen set_token <token>`: Set the StackGen personal access token for authentication.
+- `:StackGen module_list` List available terraform modules in StackGen and open them in Telescope.
+- `:StackGen module_get <module_uuid>`: Search for terraform modules in StackGen and open the module files in Telescope.
+- `:StackGen module_sync` Sync the local module cache with StackGen.
+- `:StackGen module_publish <version-name>`: Publish a terraform module to StackGen.
+- `:StackGen show_config`: Show the current StackGen configuration.

+#### How to use the commands

 ```viml
 " Show all commands
 :StackGen